cenkbilgen/translate_strings/README.md

 1. Run `swift build -c release` to build the `translate_strings` executable in `./.build/release`.
 2. Copy the executable to a location in your `$PATH` for easy access.

+## Package Targets

+The package has two targets:

+1. `strings_catalog_translate` the executable command line tool.
+2. `TranslationService` the library the executiable uses for for the translation services.
+It specifies the protocol and concrete types for DeepL, Google and OpenAI.